 Outdoor seating at Cafe La Factorie Saint Amour at the Blvd Ménilmontant/Avenue Gambetta intersection

-The cemetery is surrounded by mainly residential areas dotted with the small cafes, restaurants, and bakeries for which Paris is so famous.
+Pere Lachaise cemetery is surrounded by mainly-residential areas dotted with the small cafes, restaurants, and bakeries for which Paris is so famous.

-Walk down any of the major streets surround Pere Lachaise as well as the side streets, and you'll see so many choices that you'll have trouble choosing which one.
+Walk down any of the major streets or side streets surrounding the cemetery, and you'll see so many choices that you'll have trouble choosing which one.

 If you want just a quick on-the-run snack, there's usually a vendor by the Pere Lachaise metro station with perfectly ripe fruit on offer.